marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_041.png)

-Max is designed to have a "default" lighting setup.
-If you start from an empty patch and create a 3D object, it looks illuminated, even if there's no {jit.gl.light} in the patch.
-Behind the scenes, Max applies a white hemispere light comping from above.
-This is a convinient way to quickly sketch your scene, before worring about lighting setup.
-Once you instanciate a {jit.gl.light} object, this default light disappears, and gets overwritten by the light(s) you decided to put in the scene.
-While the removal of the default light is automatic when instanciating a {jit.gl.light} objects, that's not the case when using a {jit.gl.environment}.
+Max comes with a built-in "default" lighting setup.
+When you create a 3D object in an empty patch, it appears illuminated even if no {jit.gl.light} object is present.
+This is because Max automatically applies a white hemisphere light from above, providing a convenient way to sketch out a scene without worrying about lighting configuration.
+However, as soon as a {jit.gl.light} object is added, this default light is automatically turned off and replaced by the custom lighting you set up.
+Unlike with {jit.gl.light} objects, the default light isn’t automatically disabled when using a {jit.gl.environment}.

-> [!WARNING]
+> [!IMPORTANT]
 > If you want to use image-based lighting ONLY (without any {jit.gl.light}), you must intanciate a "dummy" light with @diffuse 0 0 0 to override the default hemisphere light.

 ![](./images/visual-quality_042.png)